brtwrst/aoc-tools/README.md

 ### Matrix manipulation functions
 * `matrix_transpose` will [transpose](https://www.geeksforgeeks.org/transpose-of-a-matrix-matrices-class-12-maths/) a 2D matrix, the result will be a list of tuples.
-* `matrix_transpose_lists` will transpose a 2D matrix, the result will be a list of tuples.
+* `matrix_transpose_lists` will transpose a 2D matrix, the result will be a list of lists.
 * `matrix_transpose_strings` will transpose a 2D matrix, the result will be a list of strings.
+* `matrix_transpose_dicts` will transpose a 2D matrix, the result will be a list of dicts.
 * `matrix_rotate` will [rotate](https://www.geeksforgeeks.org/rotate-a-matrix-by-90-degree-in-clockwise-direction-without-using-any-extra-space/) a 2D matrix clockwise 90 degrees, the result will be a list of tuples.
-* `matrix_rotate_lists` will rotate a 2D matrix clockwise 90 degrees, the result will be a list of tuples.
+* `matrix_rotate_lists` will rotate a 2D matrix clockwise 90 degrees, the result will be a list of lists.
 * `matrix_rotate_strings` will rotate a 2D matrix clockwise 90 degrees, the result will be a list of strings.
+* `matrix_rotate_dicts` will rotate a 2D matrix clockwise 90 degrees, the result will be a list of dicts.

 ```python
 # consider the following 2D matrix